 Can You Move a Boiler Outside Into a Garage or Outbuilding?

 You can move a boiler outside into a garage or purpose-built outbuilding using a weatherproof boiler cabinet or an outdoor-specific model.
 The gas pipe must be protected from damage, the flue must terminate correctly, and the condensate pipe needs trace heating or increased diameter to prevent winter freezing.
+One of the key installation benefits for outdoor boilers is the ability to free up valuable indoor space while still providing efficient heating for your home.
+Additionally, outdoor models often come with improved insulation and weatherproofing features, which can enhance their performance and longevity in harsh conditions.
+This can lead to lower maintenance costs and greater overall efficiency throughout the heating season.

 How to Prevent Problems When Planning a Boiler Relocation